 Notwithstanding anything in the Interpretation Act 1918 2, an Order in Council under section 4 that revokes an Order in Council made pursuant to section 3 shall, unless the Order in Council made under section 4 otherwise directs, effect a revival of the reference altered by the Order in Council made pursuant to section 3.

-[Section 4A inserted by No. 62 of 1981 s.
+[Section 4A inserted: No. 62 of 1981 s.
 6.]

 4B.
 Governor may rectify omissions